Lincoln Extended Warranty: Cost, Coverage and Plans

 Since those last two bullets are personal, we’ll focus on the first two.

 To start, Lincoln has reportedly had some struggles with build quality and longevity.
-In 2024, J.D.
-Power ranked Lincoln 25th out of 29 automakers for dependability, with 251 problems per 100 vehicles.
-Consumer Reports ranked Lincoln slightly higher in 2023, placing the brand 23rd out of 30 competitors, which doesn’t seem like a tremendous vote of confidence.
+In 2025, J.D.
+Power ranked Lincoln No. 19 out of 30 automakers for dependability, with 221 problems per 100 vehicles.
+In 2023, Consumer Reports ranked Lincoln No. 23 out of 30 competitors.
+(Consumer Reports didn’t have enough data in 2025 to rank Lincoln.)

 An extended warranty can cover the cost of repairs, but scheduled maintenance is still your responsibility.